- Instructions for Form 1120-REIT - Introductory Material

 Golden parachute payments.

 A portion of the payments made by a REIT to key personnel that exceeds their usual compensation may not be deductible.
 This occurs when the REIT has an agreement (golden parachute) with these key employees to pay them these excessive amounts if control of the REIT changes.
 See section 280G and Regulations section 1.280G-1.
-Also see the instructions for line 9.
+Also see the instructions for Line 9, later.

 Business start-up and organizational costs.